almonde/micropython-hmc5883l/README.rst

 HMC5883L Raspberry Pi Micropython
 =================================

-A class for working with the HMC5883L_ 3-axis digital compass IC with Micropython on the Raspberry Pi Pico.
+A class for working with the HMC5883L_ 3-axis magnetomter / digital compass IC with Micropython on the Raspberry Pi Pico.

 This project is a fork of: https://github.com/gvalkov/micropython-esp8266-hmc5883l which targets ESP.